 North Carolina food banks collect surplus food from manufacturers, producers, stores, distributors and farmers.
 We also save food that might otherwise be thrown away while many of our hungry neighbors go without food.
-In FY 2013 our food bank members distributed almost 140 million pounds of nutritous food, the equivalent of almost 117 million meals to North Carolinians in need.
+In FY 2013-14 our food bank members distributed almost 152 million pounds of nutritious food, the equivalent of over 126 million meals to North Carolinians in need.

 North Carolina food banks also receive many food donations from businesses and individuals.
 In addition our member food banks also have widespread support from individual and other businesses.
 Those donations allow us to purchase additional food items such as fresh produce to supplement donated food.
 We find, store and distribute food and grocery items that help people in poverty as well as victims of natural disasters such as hurricanes, tornadoes and floods.

 Collectively, our food banks work in all of North Carolina’s 100 counties with over 2,500 charitable community partners who serve our neighbors in need.
 Our partners include:

 - Church pantries